Hardening NixOS

 to the kernel version, such as NVIDIA video drivers.
 This also removes your

-kernel attribute, they are only available to
+ability to use the .extend kernel attribute, they are only available to

-kernel package sets (e.g., linuxPackages_hardened
+kernel package sets (e.g., linuxPackages_hardened)

 - If you decide to use this, read further before rebuilding.